xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[05/2024] I will establish and lead the Fusion Intelligence Lab at the Department of Computer Science, University of Exeter.

 [05/2024] I am co-organizing a special issue entitled "Multi-source and Multi-domain Data Fusion and Enhancement: Methods, Evaluation, and Applications" in Frontiers in Neurorobotics.
 Please submit your manuscript if you are interested.
 More details can be found [[here]](https://www.frontiersin.org/research-topics/64494/multi-source-and-multi-domain-data-fusion-and-enhancement-methods-evaluation-and-applications).

 [05/2024] I will take the Deputy Director of Business Engagement & Innovation role at the Department of Computer Science, University of Exeter